COSC3020/tail-recursion-cadenmcfate/README.md

 non-tail-recursive version?
 Why, or why not, and what is the complexity (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.

+## Answer

+The asymptotic complexity of this tail-recursive Fibonacci is different from the non-tail-recursive version.
+This version has a linear amount of recursive calls, giving it a worst case complexity of $\Theta(n)$, whereas the non-tail-recursive version makes two recursive calls at the end of each active call, giving it a much higher degree of asymptotic complexity.